-- Once the start point has been established, depending on the size of the area and the type of adhesive to be used, it may be necessary to section off the area so that the adhesive can be applied to areas that can be laid within the recommended open time. - > Always follow closely the approved adhesive manufacturer's instructions. - Spread the adhesive using a suitable trowel to the manufacturer's recommendations ensuring that the correct notch size is maintained throughout the installation.
-If the notch on the trowel shows signs of wear it should be renewed immediately. - If using a Polyflor approved pressure sensitive adhesive it may be necessary to flatten out any resultant serrated adhesive ridges using a lambswool roller pre-wetted with adhesive to prevent 'grin through' once the installation has been completed. - Always read carefully the adhesive manufacturer's application instructions as these can change from brand to brand.
-NB: This can be especially important when installing planks/tiles in areas where temperature fluctuation may occur and/or where planks/ tiles are being bonded to an absorbent substrate such as sand and cement screeds; plywood etc. in order to ensure an adequate bond strength. - When a section has been laid, except for the perimeter, it should be thoroughly rolled in both directions with a 68kg articulated floor roller.
-Repeat for each section until the main field of tiles has been laid. - It is advantageous to leave the last full tile or plank and the cut at the perimeter without adhesive until all planks have been cut to size.
+Once the start point has been established, depending on the size of the area and the type of adhesive to be used, it may be necessary to section off the area so that the adhesive can be applied to areas that can be laid within the open time.
+Always follow closely the approved adhesive manufacturer's instructions.
+Spread the adhesive using a suitable trowel to the manufacturer's recommendations ensuring that the correct notch size is maintained throughout the installation.
+If the notch on the trowel shows signs of wear it should be renewed immediately.
+If using a Polyflor approved pressure sensitive adhesive it may be necessary to flatten out any resultant serrated adhesive ridges using a lambswool roller prewetted with adhesive to prevent 'grin through' once the installation has been completed.
+Always read carefully the adhesive manufacturer's application instructions as these can change from brand to brand.
+NB: This can be especially important when planks/tiles are being bonded to an absorbent substrate such as sand and cement screeds; plywood etc. in order to ensure an adequate bond strength.
+When a section has been laid, except for the perimeter, it should be thoroughly rolled in both directions with a 68kg articulated floor roller.
+Repeat for each section until the main field of tiles has been laid.
+It is advantageous to leave the last full tile or plank and the cut at the perimeter without adhesive until all planks have been cut to size.

-5.8 SETTING OUT AND INSTALLATION OF BORDERS
+SETTING OUT AND INSTALLATION OF BORDERS

 The inclusion of borders or design strips is a simple way of enhancing the appearance of an installation.
-Borders and design strips come in various widths and styles but the installation technique is similar in all cases.
-Borders fit around the field tiles but do not attempt to abut pre-made borders to a wall.
+Borders and design strips come in various widths and styles, but the installation technique is similar in all cases.
+Borders fit around the field tiles but do not attempt to abut premade borders to a wall.
+Most designs will have a contrasting yet complimentary border.
+It is preferred, where possible, that full tiles are fitted up